-Treatment for Recurrent Miscarriage at Fertility Institute of Texas
+Treatment for Recurrent Miscarriage at Texas Fertility Center of New Braunfels

 Losing a pregnancy is one of the hardest life events for any woman.
 On average, 15% of pregnancies are lost.
 Much of this depends on the age of a woman, though there can be other factors.
 In her 20s, the risk is about 10% chance of loss.
 The chance increases to 50% in the early 40s and up to 80% in the mid-40s.
 Much of this is a result of egg quality.
 As a woman ages, the likelihood of her eggs being chromosomally abnormal increases greatly.
 Since miscarriage is one of the ways that the body prevents the development of abnormal babies, the odds of both increase with age.